mrwadams/stride-gpt/readme.md

 - Supports both OpenAI API and Azure OpenAI Service
 - Available as a Docker container image for easy deployment

+## Talk at Open Security Summit

+I recently gave a talk about STRIDE GPT at the [Open Security Summit](https://open-security-summit.org/sessions/2024/mini-summits/jan/threat-modeling/ai-driven-threat-modelling-with-stride-gpt/).
+During the talk, I discussed the project's inception, its core functionalities, recent updates, and some future plans.
+You can watch the full presentation below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_eOcezCeM1M?si=tV7QYmHCj9TNzGm5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+This video is an excellent resource for anyone interested in understanding how STRIDE GPT works and how it can be used to improve threat modelling.

 ## Changelog

 ### Version 0.5